iawaisrana/React-Native-Braintree-Paypal-Example/README.md

 - [Nodejs](https://nodejs.org/en/) - JavaScript runtime environment that executes JavaScript code outside of a web browser
 - [React-native](https://reactnative.dev/) - Mobile application framework
-- [Braintree](https://www.braintreepayments.com/) - platform that delivers PayPal, Venmo (in the US), credit and debit cards, and popular digital wallets like Apple Pay and Google Pay in a single, seamless integration.
+- [Braintree](https://www.braintreepayments.com/) - a platform that delivers PayPal, Venmo (in the US), credit and debit cards, and popular digital wallets like Apple Pay and Google Pay in a single, seamless integration.
-- [Paypal](https://rometools.github.io/rome/) - American company operating a worldwide online payments system that supports online money transfers and serves as an electronic alternative to traditional paper methods like checks and money orders.
+- [Paypal](https://rometools.github.io/rome/) - American company operating a worldwide online payment system that supports online money transfers and serves as an electronic alternative to traditional paper methods like checks and money orders.

 ## Contributing